 My name is Linda.
 My 67th birthday was just three weeks back.
 I don’t remember a moment when I didn’t dream about traveling.
 Put it down to the stacks of National Geographic in my junior school; the fact that television entered my life at an impressionable age; or that I grew up in a post-WW2 countryside where I was allowed to run a little wild, not as much as I would have liked, but enough to establish a curiosity about what was round the corner, and have no fear about going to find out.

-Some things happened which got in the way of my departure, some were good reasons to stay in Tenerife for a while, others were stumbling blocks which Fate sent to taunt me.
-That which doesn’t kill you, makes you stronger – you know.
+Things happened which got in the way of my departure.
+Some were good reasons to stay in Tenerife for a while, reasons which brought fulfillment, and a wider understanding of the world.
+Others were stumbling blocks Fate sent to taunt me.
+That which doesn’t kill you, makes you stronger – right?
 When I set up this blog in 2008, as a part of my plans, I had no idea it would take another five years before I was able to push off.
 The blog became, then, an ex-pat blog, and it’s been fun.
 I thought of setting up an entirely new blog to mark this new beginning, then realized that it’s all been a part of the journey.

 It was obvious that the bulk of my travels have to include Trixy, simple as that.
 In addition, the only way to travel cheaply and with a dog, is slow travel.
 In other words to take long-term rentals as opposed to short-term or hostels.
 This is not a problem because I much prefer slow travel, getting under the skin of a place.
-Although, there will be excursions on which Trix won’t be able to accompany me, and there will be times on the mainland of the continents, mainly we will be exploring islands, beginning with Macronesia, and specifically with the rest of the Canary Islands.
+Although, there will be excursions on which Trix won’t be able to accompany me, and there will be times on the mainland of the continents, mainly we will be exploring islands, beginning with Macronesia, and specifically, at the time of writing, the rest of the Canary Islands.